haslo/space4x/comparisons.md

 * great implementation of fog of war
 * best space combat game I know, one of my favorite games ever
 * awesome solo mode
+* great flat tech tree with lots of variety
 * no trade
 * no resource management
 * no friendly encounters with other players